Copa America: 'It was bullsh*t' - Lionel Messi accuses referees of favouring Brazil in Argentina's semi-final defeat | Goal.com

 Argentina had 10 more shots at Brazilian goalkeeper Alisson than their opponents managed in attack (14-4) and struck the woodwork twice as they came agonisingly close to getting back into the contest.

-Aguero looped a header onto the crossbar with Alisson well-beaten in the first-half shortly after Jesus earned the lead and Messi slammed a shot into the post in the second period after Lautaro Martinez's drive was blocked.
+Aguero looped a header onto the crossbar with Alisson well beaten in the first half shortly after Jesus gave Brazil the lead and Messi slammed a shot into the post in the second period after Lautaro Martinez's drive was blocked.

 Brazil will now host the winner of Wednesday's semi-final between Chile and Peru in a final to be hosted on Sunday at the Maracana.